Finding the Right School 2015

 Enrollment: 120, Pre-K - 5,

 Long Ridge believes children should be valued by their talents and that children achieve their highest potential in a challenging academic environment.
 The 14-acre campus is a natural laboratory for the study of biology, botany, and ecology and is home to the school’s sun-filled academic buildings, and the arts and athletics center.
-Students spend two years with the same teachers and are often grouped with students of other ages.
+Students spend two years with the same teachers.

 The mission of Loomis Chaffee is to advance the development of spirit, mind, and body in boys and girls drawn from diverse cultures and to inspire in them a commitment to be their best.